Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/README.md

 ### [Final Project Report](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome/blob/master/docs/deliverable_docs/ProjectReport.md)
 Details about each of the above sections are provided in the compiled final project report [ProjectReport](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome/blob/master/docs/deliverable_docs/ProjectReport.md).
 The project report also contains further details about the use case, model performance metrics, deployment, and infrastructure on which the project was developed and deployed.

+The project report, together with the contents of the entire project folder, and version control repository may be delivered to the client.

 ## Conclusion

 In this sample, we showed now to use TDSP structure and templates in Azure Machine Learning.
 Through the document and artifact templates you can:
 1. Properly define purpose and scope of a project
+2. Create a project team with distributed roles and responsibilities
-2. Structure and execute projects according to the TDSP lifecycle stages
+3. Structure and execute projects according to the TDSP lifecycle stages
-3. Develop standardized reports using TDSP data science utilities (such as the IDEAR data exploration and visualization report).
+4. Develop standardized reports using TDSP data science utilities (such as the IDEAR data exploration and visualization report).
-4. Prepare a final data science project report that can be delivered to a client.
+5. Prepare a final data science project report that can be delivered to a client

 We hope you use this feature of Azure Machine Learning to facilitate with standardization and collaboration within your data science teams.